 4. The system for responding to concerns about a doctor in our organisation is subject to a quality assurance process and the findings are reported to the Board or equivalent governance group.
-Analysis includes numbers, type and outcome of concerns, as well as aspects such as consideration of protected characteristics of the doctors.
+Analysis includes numbers, type and outcome of concerns, as well as aspects such as consideration of protected characteristics of the doctors.3

-Action from last year: N/A Comments: Yes and as above.
-Action for next year: Continue as required.
+Action from last year: Continue as required.Comments: Yes and as above.Action for next year: Continue as required.

-5. There is a process for transferring information and concerns quickly and effectively between the responsible officer in our organisation and other responsible officers (or persons with appropriate governance responsibility)
+5. There is a process for transferring information and concerns quickly and effectively between the responsible officer in our organisation and other responsible officers (or persons with appropriate governance responsibility) about a) doctors connected to your organisation and who also work in other places, and b) doctors connected elsewhere but who also work in our organisation.4